WalleMechson/Discord-react-nextjs-typescript/README.md

   npm install
   ```

-- Create .env file and setup all the neccessary env variables (given project uses Neon.tech as a rdms provider)
+- Create .env file and setup all the neccessary env variables (Project uses NeonDb, UploadThing, ClerkJs and LiveKit as a third party db and SaaS)

 ```